w3c/openscreenprotocol/ssdp.md

     PRESENTATION-ENDPOINT.example.org: 192.168.1.100:3000
     ```

 * A controller sends the following SSDP search message to the multicast address.
-The new header `PRESENTATION-URLS.example.org` allows the controller to send the presentation URLs to allow the  display.
+The new header `PRESENTATION-URLS.example.org` allows the controller to send the presentation URLs to the display.

     ```
     M-SEARCH * HTTP/1.1